isurganov/philosophers/README.md

 # philosophers
-I never thought philosophy would be so deadl
+I never thought philosophy would be so deadly